If you go down to the woods today, you better go in disguise. If you go down to the woods today, you’re in for a big surprise.

 “Grand so,” I said, flicking off my torch and vanished into the darkness once more.

-By the time I came back that way on my return journey, the rock was deserted.
+By the time I came back that the rock was deserted.
 It was only a week or so later I heard the Guards had discovered a stash of drugs, hidden in the very same woods.
 Perhaps I scared them straight, who knows.

 It’s a true story by the way :O)